 He is an able trampolinist, having completed many courses while living in Hong Kong

-He was a member of the Hong Kong Jockey Club (previously the Royal Hong Kong Jockey Club) until the year 2000.
-He was an oddity in the club in that he was one of the few members who could actually ride a horse.
+He was once a member of the Hong Kong Jockey Club (previously the Royal Hong Kong Jockey Club).
+He was an oddity in the club in that he was one of the few members who could actually ride a horse (the club exists primarily for betting on horse races).

-He was also a member of the “Young Post Club” a young writers club of the South China Morning Post
+He was also a member of the “Young Post Club” a young writers club of the South China Morning Post, Hong Kong’s major Enlish-language newspaper.

-In 1995, he gathered a group of school mates together and won a roller hockey tournament after only a week’s training and against a plethora of other teams who trained and had coaches.
+In 1995, he gathered a group of school mates together and won a roller hockey tournament after only a week’s training and against a plethora of other teams who had trained and had coaches (and uniforms! who would’ve thought?).
 Daniel scored the game-winning goal in a penalty shoot out in the final of the competition.
 Read about it here.

-He was a recipient of the “Clive Steele” award for the most soldierly platoon, for being in the most soldierly platoon in his first year in the Scotch College Cadet unit.
+He was a recipient of the “Clive Steele” award for being in the most soldierly platoon, in his first year in the Scotch College Cadet unit.

-During his time in the cadet unit, he received a marksmanship award for his skill with a rifle and was on the flag party for the year-end “Tatoo” (big parade, lots of marching).
+During his time in the cadet unit, he received a marksmanship award for his skill with a rifle and was on the flag party for the year-end “Tatoo” (a big parade, with lots of marching and bagpipes).

 He received a prize certificate (awarded to the top 0.3%) in the Australian Mathematics Competition in 1996, 1997 and 1999